Info for New Candidates

 - Parking: If you have a car and will be driving to campus, you may like to explore the staff parking options that are also available to doctoral candidates.
 There are also options for bike and scooter parking.

-- Confirmation Milestones: Doctoral Induction is one of the milestones you must complete in the first year of your doctorate, in order to be confirmed into the programme.
+- Confirmation Milestones: Attending a Doctoral Induction is one of the first milestones you must complete in the first year of your doctorate, in order to be confirmed into the programme.
 Learn more about the other milestones on our Confirmation Milestones web page.

-- Canvas course: You should aim to complete the online PhD Confirmation of Candidature Canvas Course within the first two months of enrolling.
+- Confirmation support: You should aim to complete the online PhD Confirmation of Candidature Canvas Course within the first two months of enrolling.
 This, together with the Doctoral Induction, will provide you with the knowledge and tools you need for a successful provisional year.
+To learn more about Confirmation, you can also attend the Preparing for your Confirmation Review workshop after about six months.

 - Policies: Visit our Doctoral Policies web page to explore key doctoral policies.
 You'll also find a link to the University's Policy Hub.

 - PReSS: Postgraduate Research Student Support (PReSS) funding is provided by the University to assist with the provision of financial support for doctoral research that is not funded by other sources.
-Learn more about PReSS Accounts.
+Learn more about PReSS Accounts so you can start planning how best to spend your budget.

 - ResearchHub: Explore the comprehensive online ResearchHub to find services, resources and people to accelerate your research.